PETROENG 7054 - Petroleum Business & Project Economics

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1, 2, 3, 4 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 3, 5 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 4, 5, 6, 7 Skills of a high order in interpersonal understanding, teamwork and communication.
 5 A proficiency in the appropriate use of contemporary technologies.
 3, 6, 7 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
-3, 8 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
+3, 8 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
+1,4 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
 1

 Lectures.
 PDFs of powerpoints and readings handed out during class.
 Additional (after-class) exercises & readings.